westlakem/tbc-classic-class-choice/legend.md

   2. Mostly spam one button or needs to be somewhat raid aware
   3. Has a simple rotation or needs to be raid aware
   4. Has a complex rotation or doing different things based on the raid
-  5. Has a complex rotation and needs to be doing different things based on the raid
+  5. Has a complex rotation and needs to be doing different things based on the raid situation
 ###	Skill to master – Same as above, except to stand out from the crowd.
 ### Leveling Experience - how easy is it to level to 70
   1. It sucks...
 No way around it
   2. It's a slow crawl, but doable
-  3. It's doable, but nothing to write home about
+  3. Average, nothing to write home about
   4. A walk in the park, nothing can slow you down
   5. Ez-Pz